Introduction to pypsa#

 n.generators

-attribute bus control type p_nom p_nom_mod p_nom_extendable p_nom_min p_nom_max p_min_pu p_max_pu ... min_up_time min_down_time up_time_before down_time_before ramp_limit_up ramp_limit_down ramp_limit_start_up ramp_limit_shut_down weight p_nom_opt
+bus control type p_nom p_nom_mod p_nom_extendable p_nom_min p_nom_max p_min_pu p_max_pu ... min_up_time min_down_time up_time_before down_time_before ramp_limit_up ramp_limit_down ramp_limit_start_up ramp_limit_shut_down weight p_nom_opt

 Generator